IVF Fundraising: Guide to Costs, Funding and Treatments

 Which fertility treatment option is best for you?

-After researching possible causes and working with your doctor, you may have determined that natural conception is probably not in the cards.
+After researching possible causes and working with your doctor, you may have determined that natural conception is probably not on the cards.
 Now, it’s time to weigh your options and forge ahead with a new plan for the type of Assisted Reproductive Technology (ART) that’s right for you.

-2. Intrauterine Insemination (IUI)
+2. Artificial Insemination (IUI)

 3. In Vitro Fertilisation (IVF)